 Peter Friedland began at UHS in 2013 as assistant JV boys soccer coach.
 Peter played high school soccer at Columbia HS in Maplewood NJ where he was a center midfielder, tri-captain and on a state championship team.
 He also played club soccer for the Union Lancers.
 Peter played college soccer at Cornell University where he was an outside midfielder and tri-captain.
 After college he played with the SF Scots in the SFSFL Premier Division.
 Peter is an avid long-distance cyclist.

-Girls’ Varsity Soccer Assistant Coach Chance Daniel attended Huntington Beach High School, Orange Coast College, and Cal State Long Beach.
+Girls’ Varsity Soccer Head Coach Chance Daniel attended Huntington Beach High School, Orange Coast College, and Cal State Long Beach.
 He received his Master’s in Organization and Leadership from USF.
 Chance played soccer during high school and for two years at Orange Coast College.
 Over the past 17 years, he has been a head coach at Wolfpack Soccer Club (now Pateadores), SF Vikings, SF Elite Academy, Corona Del Mar High School, and Sacred Heart Cathedral Prep.
 He has also acted as an assistant coach at Fountain Valley High School, The Urban School, Orange Coast College (Men's and Women's teams), and with the City College of San Francisco Women's team.
 Many of his teams have gone on to earn spots in competitive tournaments and championships.
 When he’s not coaching soccer, Chance enjoys playing soccer, watching Arsenal, cooking, and traveling.

 Head Varsity Swim Coach Jenny Kline began coaching at UHS in 2007, when she joined the school’s History Department.
 Her own athletic background is diverse and includes volleyball, basketball, and swimming in high school, as well as serving as the coxswain for the women’s crew team while she was at Georgetown.
 She has 11 years of high school coaching experience between crew and swimming at her former schools: Miss Porter’s School in Farmington, CT, and the Sage Hill School in San Diego, CA.

 UHS Athletic Director and Head Varsity Boys' Tennis Coach Jim Ketcham began coaching boys’ tennis in 2007.
 A two-time Ohio State high school doubles champion, Jim played college tennis at Princeton University, where he was also a member of the Tigers national championship squash team.
 While in college, Jim served as a head tennis club professional in Toledo, OH.
-Before joining the UHS faculty, Jim earned an MBA from Stanford University and had a career in financial services; he also headed the San Francisco Little League for five years.
+Before joining the UHS faculty, Jim earned an MBA from Stanford University and had a career in financial services; he also headed the San Francisco Little League for five years

-Assistant JV Volleyball Coach Anna Jayo, a San Francisco native, earned her BA in Communications from Notre Dame de Namur University.
+JV Volleyball Coach Anna Jayo, a San Francisco native, earned her BA in Communications from Notre Dame de Namur University.
 She was starting varsity setter for four years in high school and at NDNU.
 She is a multi-sport athlete with varsity experience in basketball and softball, as well as earning high school MVP and All Conference awards over several years.
 Anna played club volleyball with the San Francisco Juniors and Golden Bears volleyball clubs.
 Anna has seven years of experience coaching both club and high school volleyball.
 She was head coach for freshman girls’ volleyball at St. Ignatius College Preparatory, and most recently was the varsity assistant coach at Our Lady of Peace Academy in San Diego, CA.